Email infrastructure for agents that talk to other agents

 Receiving agent verifies the sender

-The receiving agent fetches the sender's public key from /.well-known/multimail-signing-key?mailbox=<agent-id> and verifies the X-MultiMail-Signature against the timestamp and body.
-Messages that fail verification are rejected before processing, blocking spoofed instructions and email-delivered prompt injection.
+The receiving agent fetches the MultiMail public key from /.well-known/multimail-signing-key and verifies the X-MultiMail-Identity claim's ECDSA P-256 signature, reading the operator and mailbox from inside the signed payload rather than trusting the From header.
+Messages whose claim fails verification are rejected before processing, blocking spoofed instructions and email-delivered prompt injection.

 4